nmonath/mysqldump-to-csv-tsv/README.md

-# MySQL dump to CSV
+# MySQL dump to CSV or TSV
 ## Background
 A quickly-hacked-together Python script to turn mysqldump files to CSV files.
 Optimized for Wikipedia database dumps.